Species | Rating | Size | Baits, Method, and Location | ||

 Wiper | Fair | up to 22 inch | Same as white bass | ||

 Walleye | Slow | up to 24 inch | Walleye minimum length limit 18 inches.
 Not many recent reports available for walleye.
-The walleye spawn is approaching and walleye will be on rocky shorelines including the dam.
-Nighttime is the best time to target spawning walleye as they go shallow to spawn.
+The walleye spawn continues and walleye will are on rocky shorelines including the dam.
+Nighttime is the best time to target spawning walleye as they go shallow to spawn after dark.
 Floating crankbaits and jerkbaits work well casted parallel to shore.
-Jig and plastic combos also work well.
-Prior to the spawn, walleye can be found off the rocky shorelines in deeper water but will often go shallow during warmer days to take advantage of the warmest water. | ||
+Jig and plastic combos also work well. | ||

 General Comments | |||||

 The City of Winfield requires additional permits for anglers using the lake.
 Stop in to the lake office before fishing at the lake.
-Lake level is 3.2 ft below normal. |
+Lake level is 3.5 ft below normal. |